DESIHIGH/desihigh.github.io/dev/architecture.md

 - **_partners**: Contains information about the partners involved with DESIHIGH.
   - Each partner is represented by a Markdown file in the `_partners/` directory.
-  - The front matter of each file includes field `name`.
+  - The front matter of each file includes field `name`, `description`, `location` and `lang`.
+  - The `lang` field is used to specify the language of the partner's page.
+  - The `description` field and the `location` fields can be translated through the `assets/lang/` files.
   - The partners are displayed on the Partners page, sorted by name.

 - **_events**: Contains information about upcoming events related to DESIHIGH.